×

 Exposure modesProgram automatic, Aperture priority, Shutter priority, Manual mode

-Exposure compensation± 3EV (0,5EV steps)
+Exposure compensation± 3EV (0,5EV to)

 Date imprintingThrough accessory